natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 	}
 }
 ```
-> Note that this is not the only way to implement the entire bouncing effect of the box.
+> **Disclaimer**: Note that this is not the only way to implement the entire bouncing effect of the box.
 There's a lot of other alternatives out there, which you are free to choose and implement.
-The specific method of using SpringJoint2D,
+These specific methods of using SpringJoint2D, Rigidbody2D methods (addForce, etc), and Coroutines are selected because we want to teach the Unity newbies these concepts by incorporating it into our sample game.